aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/numbersloadoptions/_index.md

 ```

-Gets and sets the type of loading multiple tables in one worksheet.
+the type of loading multiple tables in one worksheet.

 **Returns:**
 int